-Emily’s Story: How our Daughter’s Heart Journey Led us to The Children’s Hospital of San Antonio
+Emily’s Story: How Our Daughter’s Heart Journey Led Us to CHRISTUS Children's

 Seven years ago when Amber Elder found out she was pregnant with her third baby, she and her husband, Devin, were thrilled to be parents again.
 This time, the couple was expecting a baby girl.

 “We were in New York celebrating our anniversary when I found out that I was pregnant with our daughter, Emily,” said Amber.
 “I took a pregnancy test, and to our surprise, the test came back positive.
 We were over the moon.
 It was a nice anniversary surprise while we were on vacation.”

 As the months passed by, Amber’s pregnancy was smooth sailing.
 Her baby’s ultrasounds were normal, her heart was strong, and she was reaching her milestones.
 Although she looked like she would be a small baby, Emily weighed a whopping nine pounds when she was born.
 Every time she’d see her pediatrician for her regular visits, everything was perfect until she was 4 years old.

 “When I took Emily in for her 4-year checkup, I thought everything would be normal,” said Amber.
 “Her well-child exam was fine until the nurse practitioner checked her heart.
 As she listened to my daughter’s heart, she could hear a swooshing sound between heartbeats.
 She told me that Emily had a heart murmur.
 Since she wasn’t showing any visible symptoms – like shortness of breath or turning blue – her pediatrician wasn’t too concerned about the murmur.
 He told me Emily was fine and we would monitor the murmur for right now.
 I followed his suggestion and we left it at that.”